 - Submit a written appeal for reinstatement to their program advisor, detailing what contributed to their under-performance and what personal and/or academic changes have been or will be made that better position them for academic success.

 - Meet with their program advisor to discuss the appeal.
 Their advisor may suggest strategies such as retaking, substituting, or excluding a course (described above) from the GPA to improve academic standing.
-The advisor will then submit the student’s appeal to the program for review.
-After graduate programs evaluate student appeals, programs submit their recommendation and a student’s appeal to the Office of Graduate Studies.
+The advisor will then submit the student’s appeal to the program for review and a decision on reinstatement.